Contact Us

 Hennepin County is here to help

-Take a moment to learn more about our environmental programs and initiatives.
+Take a moment to learn more about sustainable living through our environmental programs and initiatives.
 You can also sign up for Hennepin County Green Notes, our monthly e-newsletter highlighting environmental programs, news and events from Hennepin County.

 We welcome you to join us on the journey to sustainability.
 By adding your passion to ours, we can make a real difference for our community, and our planet.